mate-desktop/mate-desktop.org/README.md

     cp pages/index.md pages/index.md.de

-  * Translate the meta data as well as the content.
+  * Translate the metadata as well as the content.
 However, **do not change the date format**.

   * Commit your changes, [submit a pull-request](https://help.github.com/articles/creating-a-pull-request) and one of the website maintainers will review your submission.